IainMcManus/iOSCoreLibrary/README.md

 		// TODO - Perform any required changes to the current data before the migration is performed }

+	- (BOOL) doesAppSupportiCloud {
+		// TODO - Return YES if your app is permitted to use iCloud.
+Return NO if iCloud is not permitted.
+		// If you return NO then the user will never see any prompts for enabling iCloud or Migration.
+		// This allows you to use the stack purely in local mode and at a later point in your app development
+		// you can enable iCloud if required.
+	}

 It is very important that when using the library any calls you make using the managed object context are executed on the context's queue.
 To do that use performBlock/performBlockAndWait.
 The core data stack provides wrappers for these methods which you should always use.
 For example:

     // Synchronously execute code that uses the context